turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 * Manage items on my business
 * Manage orders on my business
 * Update my business information
-* Manage other business admins for your store
+* Manage other business managers and business admins for your store

 ### Platform Admin